Experience/ Qualifications required: Must be already qualified in this field or at university studying medicine or similar.

 At the beginning and end of your programme, you will be taken to the Namibia Wildlife Sanctuary approximately 50km from Windhoek city centre.

-If you arrive on the scheduled start date, you will normally spend 1 night at the sanctuary before being transferred from the sanctuary to the clinic the day after arrival.
-At the end of your programme, you will be transferred from the clinic back to the wildlife sanctuary where you will spend your final two nights before your return transfer to the airport
+Scheduled transfers from the Wildlife Sanctuay to the Rural Clinic take place every second Sunday and return At the end of your programme, you will be transferred from the clinic back to the wildlife sanctuary where you will normally spend a few days before your return transfer to the airport on your programme end date.

 During your time at the clinic you will be staying in a volunteer house with the resident doctor and nurse from the clinic.